HTML Parser Threading

 When the executor flushing runnable fires on the main thread, it calls

 nsHtml5TreeOpExecutor::RunFlushLoop().
 This method returns immediately if another invocation of it is already on the call stack (nested event loop case).
-The method then enter a loop that has a bunch of return conditions (including parser termination).
+The method then enters a loop that has a bunch of return conditions (including parser termination).

 The loop first flushes speculative loads (creation discussed later).
 If the executor is reading from a stage (i.e. the ops are coming from the parser thread), the executor moves the tree ops from the staging queue into its own queue.
 (Again, here we get to move a bunch of tree ops by obtaining a mutex once instead of having to synchronize thread on a per-tree op basis.)
 If the executor isn't reading from a stage, it calls

 The outer loop then has an inner loop that iterates over the tree ops in the executor's queue and calls Perform on each one.
 Parser termination is checked before each tree op for an early return, because, unfortunately, Gecko expects parsers to be able to terminate immediately.
 After each tree op except the last one in the queue, the clock time is checked to see if

 RunFlushLoop() has spent too much time without returning to the event loop.
 If too much time has been spent, a runnable for calling